Shadije/nswi041-exams/seminar-work.md

 left to right direction
 actor Student as s
 actor Teacher as t
-usecase "Sign in" as SI
+usecase "Enroll" as SI
 usecase "Get credit" as GC1
-usecase "Enqueue for waiting list" as QWL1 usecase "View exam calendar" as VEC1 usecase "Filter exams" as FE1 usecase "View exam result" as VER1 usecase "Sign out" as SO1 usecase "Kick student out" as KSO1 usecase "Publish result" as PR usecase "Make/create exam date" as MED
+usecase "Enqueue for waiting list" as QWL1 usecase "View exam calendar" as VEC1 usecase "Filter exams" as FE1 usecase "View exam result" as VER1 usecase "Unenroll" as SO1 usecase "Kick student out" as KSO1 usecase "Publish result" as PR usecase "Make/create exam date" as MED